singhrakeshgkp/spring_security/basic-security.md

   - in the diagram filter implements HttpBasicAuthentication which delegates this to an object called AuthenticationManager, delegatates this(AuthMgr) to an object Called AuthenticationProvider.
   - And finally AuthenticationProvider use UserDetialsService and PasswordEncoder.
   - We have configured UserDetailsService and PasswordEncoder bean only other beans such as AuthenticationManager, AuthenticationProvider... etc preconfigured by spring boot.

+## Authenticate user with DB Credential
+#### Branch Name - 00-sbasicsecurity-3-authentication-2
+- Add maria db, spring data jpa and lombok dependency.
+Configure the data source and table in maria db
+- Comment the UserDetails bean defined in SecurityConfig file.
+Create entity, service and repo classess.
+- run the application, try to access ```/test``` endpoint. after providing the credential u should be able to access the ```/test``` endpoint.